from Steinway & Sons

 may your holiday season be filled with peace and music.

-Steinway & Sons offers a Spotify playlist of albums from the Steinway & Sons label to put you in the holiday spirit — which include Simon Mulligan's jazzy Christmas at Steinway Hall, Stewart Goodyear’s masterful solo piano arrangement of Tchaikovsky’s The Nutcracker; Jeffrey Biegel’s intimate solo-piano A Steinway Christmas Album; and audiophile arrangements of Christmas songs in A String Quartet Christmas.
+Steinway & Sons offers a Spotify playlist of albums from the Steinway & Sons label to put you in the holiday spirit — which include your favorite Peanuts® Christmas tunes on It’s A David Benoit Christmas, the dazzling arrangements of Christmas with The 5 Browns, Simon Mulligan’s jazzy Christmas at Steinway Hall, Stewart Goodyear’s masterful solo piano arrangement of Tchaikovsky’s The Nutcracker, and Jeffrey Biegel’s intimate solo-piano A Steinway Christmas Album.

 The sounds of Christmas on a Steinway — recorded at Steinway Hall in New York City.
 Simon Mulligan’s tasteful jazz arrangements are an ideal accompaniment to the holiday season.
 The album comprises both traditional carols and hymns that might be sung in a church service (“Hark the Herald Angels Sing,” “O Holy Night,” “Away in a Manger”) and American Christmas songs popularized by Frank Sinatra, Judy Garland, and others (“Baby It’s Cold Outside,” “Have Yourself a Merry Little Christmas,” “I’ll Be Home for Christmas”) — all given fresh, colorful interpretations by Mulligan.